encoredev/encore/docs/ts/develop/orms/drizzle.md

 Run `drizzle-kit generate` in the same directory as `drizzle.config.ts` to generate the migrations.

 ## Apply migrations
 Migrations will automatically be applied when running your Encore application.
+You should not run `drizzle-kit migrate` or similar commands.

 <GitHubLink